Makex Files§

 The task function is as follows:

-requires (list[PathLike]) – A list of requirements.
-Can be files or other tasks using a task locator or reference.
-A string with a : will be parsed as a task reference.
-Any values which evaluated to None will be skipped.
+• requires (list[PathLike]) – A list of requirements (Task names or Locators).
+A string with a : will be parsed as a Task Locator.
+Any values which evaluate to None will be skipped.

-outputs (Union[PathLike, list[PathLike], dict[String, PathLike]]) – A file or list of the files this task outputs.
+• outputs (Union[PathLike, list[PathLike], dict[String, PathLike]]) – A file or list of the files this task produces.
 If a task produces any files that are to be consumed by any dependents of the task, they should be defined here.
-Defining outputs makes the task a candidate for caching.
+Defining outputs makes the Task a candidate for caching.

 task(